gordonmurray/learn_sysops/README.md

 * Create a webserver on AWS using Terraform
 * Create a webserver on AWS using CloudFormation
 * Create a webserver on AWS using Ansible

+Chapter 5

+* Deploy a webserver using Travis and Ansible
+* Replacing a webserver using Packer, Ansible and Terraform
+*